 8. Write a background statement for your business

 While many conventional lenders may not require it, some lenders may want to gauge your expertise in your industry or have some documentation that provides context to your application.
 This background statement can be as simple as outlining your resume and the history of your business.
+Be ready to show that you know your stuff!

 9. Assemble a solid business plan